 Ask your sales teams to click through the deck they will be presenting and run through the narrative by themselves.
 This is a great way for them to become familiar with the material, it won’t raise the quality of their performance in and of itself, but these private rehearsals are the helpful groundwork before a more comprehensive, group coaching session.
 Just like a dress rehearsal, if your team don’t know their material thoroughly before this point, they won’t get the most out of the time, so make sure you encourage them to spend time learning the slide content before you concentrate on delivery.

-It’s hugely important to work on presentation skills in groups.
+It’s hugely important to work on how to improve presentation skills in groups.
 Taking the time to run through the presentation in front of peers, and refining delivery based on their feedback is when you really start to see results.
 Ideally, you will work with a group who are all learning to deliver the same presentation.
 In this scenario, each person is given the opportunity to experience the material as a presenter and as a member of the audience, and they will very quickly see how they need to hone their delivery to communicate more effectively with their audience.

 If you are coaching one person, the group should be formed of colleagues – ideally a mix of those with a good understanding of the subject matter, and those without.
 This will allow feedback that focuses on clarity of delivery as well as accuracy of content.